A complete travel guide with the best things to do, the most beautiful beaches, where to stay, where to eat and more!

-For this scuba diving, we recommend Atlantes, which is the largest professional training center for diving in Latin America and has a good qualification in Trip Advisor.
-You can find more detailed information about the dive sites can be found on the company’s website.
+For this scuba diving, we recommend Atlantes, which is the largest professional training center for diving in Latin America and it has a good qualification in Trip Advisor.
+You can find more detailed information about which dive sites can be found on the company’s website.

 Try the adventure tourism

 Besides diving, in the coastal region you can visit the Parque Estadual Paulo César Vinha and you can go kayaking in Lagoa dos Caraís (also known as Lagoa da Coca Cola).